darryncampbell/DataWedge-Workflow-Sample/README.md

 ### How to use OCR (License Plates, VIN, TIN, Meters)

 - The hardware or software trigger will initiate the data acquisition session
-- As the system performs OCR, it will highlight the area it is recognising
+- As the system performs OCR, it will highlight the area it is recognizing
-- Once recognised, the data will be returned to the calling app.
+- Once recognized, the data will be returned to the calling app.
 Do **NOT** press the trigger to capture data.
 This differs from freeform image capture which does require you to press the trigger.
-- If nothing was recognised before the timeout, no data is sent to the calling app.
+- If nothing was recognized before the timeout, no data is sent to the calling app.

 ### Video Demos of OCR (License Plates, VIN, TIN, Meters)